 Do you have a weight restriction for your riders?
 Do you have to be skinny to ride?
-No, we do not have a restriction, but we do take into account balance and safety issues.
-Riders must be able to mount and dismount without any assistance of the instructor or mounting block.
+Yes, for the safety and well being of the horses, we do have a weight limit of 240 pounds.
+Also, riders must be able to mount and dismount without any assistance of the instructor.
 We appreciate your understanding of this matter and for keeping our horse’s health in mind.

 How many lessons do you recommend or require a week?
 Most riders start off with a weekly lesson.
 We do have students that ride more than once a week.
 This is a personal choice depending on your needs and goals.
 But, do remember that muscle memory lasts for 3-4 days.
 Someone riding only once a week will take much longer then someone riding 2-3 times a week.

 Do you suggest private lessons to start out with?
 Maybe for someone that hasn’t ridden in a while so they can get their “horse” legs back before trying to keep up with a group lesson.
 But, for most it is fine to start in the group lessons.
 The group lessons build a comradery and friendship among the students.

 What if I am afraid?
 Being a little afraid is healthy and normal.
 You will have more self-preservation when riding.
 We will work with you to overcome any major fears and help build your confidence and understanding of horses.
 Through positive feedback and encouraging words, you will feel comfortable and relaxed around and on the horses.

 Is horseback riding safe?
 Yes, but you should know that horseback riding is considered a rugged adventure recreational sport activity.
 There are numerous obvious and non-obvious inherent risks always present in such activity despite all safety precautions.
 It is our goal to provide a safe, suitable mount appropriate for you to learn and enjoy horseback riding on.